 I am proud to be part of a team that meets the needs of those people who are looking for guidance and assistance and I really admire the dedication and experience of all of the staff I work with.

 I joined the team at AHF as a natural progression for me from my previous role in aged care, where I helped many families along the pathway to the end of life.
 It’s strange but the question that people ask me the most when they find out I am a Funeral Consultant is “isn’t it depressing?” and my reply is always the same; “This is the most rewarding role I have ever had.
-Helping to celebrate a person’s life is the best thing you could ever do”, and because Australian Heritage Funerals is a smaller company, we can offer very personalised care and service to each of our clients.
+Helping to celebrate a person’s life is the best thing you could ever do”.
+Because Australian Heritage Funerals is a smaller company, we can offer very personalised care and service to each of our clients.
 Our team at AHF are all here, because they genuinely want to help others, and I am very proud to be a part of that.

 Compassion and empathy and many years as working as a volunteer at the local hospice is what inspired me to join the AHF Team as a Funeral Director.
 My respect for all forms of life, radiates into a comforting respect and deep compassion for the bereaved family and friends, and for the person who has died.
 I believe that the family environment created by the team at AHF allows for personal ties with each and every family.